fix8mt/conjure_enum/README.md

 template<typename C, typename Fn, typename...
 Args> // specialisation for member function with object requires std::invocable<Fn&&, C, T, Args...>
 [[maybe_unused]] constexpr auto for_each(Fn&& func, C *obj, Args&&... args);

+template<typename Fn, typename...
+Args>
+requires std::invocable<Fn&&, T, Args...>
+[[maybe_unused]] constexpr auto for_each_n(int n, Fn&& func, Args&&... args);

+template<typename C, typename Fn, typename...
+Args> // specialisation for member function with object requires std::invocable<Fn&&, C, T, Args...>
+[[maybe_unused]] constexpr auto for_each_n(int n, Fn&& func, C *obj, Args&&... args);
 ```
 Call supplied invocable for _each bit that is on_.
 Similar to `std::for_each` except first parameter of your invocable must accept an enum value (passed by `for_each`).
 Optionally provide any additional parameters.
-Works with lambdas, member functions, functions etc. The second version is intended to be used
+Works with lambdas, member functions, functions etc. You can limit the number of calls to your
+invokable by using the `for_each_n` version with the first parameter being the maximum number to call.
+The second version of `for_each` and `for_each_n` is intended to be used
 when using a member function - the _second_ parameter passed by your call must be the `this` pointer of the object.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.